This post may contain affiliate links. Read the full disclosure

 Tip: There is also a restaurant and cafe for dining with incredible views!

 This expansive green space is the perfect place to explore and take in a little nature.
 Roma Street Parkland is a short walk from the CBD and boasts native plants from around Australia, unusual tropical fruit trees and some really cool playgrounds that are suited to kids of different ages.
 Kids can also enjoy an interactive water play area.

 The Brisbane CityHopper is a hop-on, hop-off inner-city ferry service for the Brisbane River.
 With six stops between North Quay and Sydney Street, New Farm, the free service runs every 30 minutes between 5.30 am and midnight, seven days a week.

 If you are looking for wide-open spaces, cool playgrounds and plenty of walking paths, New Farm Park is a great spot.
 It’s also home to the iconic Brisbane Powerhouse, which is worth checking out for people of all ages (including those who are into arts and culture).

 The Japanese Gardens at the Mt Coot-tha Botanic Gardens are a peaceful oasis in the city, with traditional Japanese architecture and gardens.
 The path within the gardens follows an S-shape.
 As you approach an area, the view of the next section is hidden, adding an element of mystery or surprise for visitors.

-Brisbane City Hall– Brisbane City Hall is a huge and stunning place to visit, not just because of its beautiful architecture but also for the array of activities that happen inside.
+Brisbane City Hall is a huge and stunning place to visit, not just because of its beautiful architecture and iconic clock tower but also for the array of activities that happen inside.
 If you’re into the spooky, dark side of Brisbane’s history, there are also regular ghost tours that take you on a visit after dark to City Hall.

 Explore Brisbane on foot with a free walking tour.
-Brisbane Walking Tours offers a 1.5-hour walk through the CBD with commentary on buildings of interest.
+Brisbane Walking Tours offers a 1.5-hour walk through the CBD with commentary on buildings of interest, street art and more.

 Located in Brisbane’s outer east, just 13km from the CBD, is this nature reserve that offers a wide variety of outdoor family activities including bushwalking trails, bird watching opportunities or picnics under those magnificent Moreton Bay fig trees.

 Day Trips From Brisbane